 1. Stand tall with dumbbells at your sides.
 Feet shoulder-width apart, dumbbell in each hand, palms facing inward.
 Pull your shoulders down and back.
 Put a slight bend in your elbows, about 10-15 degrees.
 This angle stays locked the entire set.
 Think of your arms as two slightly curved steel rods.
 Once you set that elbow bend, it doesn't change.

 2. Raise the dumbbells out to your sides.
 Lead with your elbows, not your hands.
 Raise both arms in a wide arc out to your sides.
-Here's a cue that helps: imagine you're pouring water from two pitchers.
+A cue that helps: imagine you're pouring water from two pitchers.
 Your pinkies should end up slightly higher than your thumbs at the top.
 Stop when your arms reach shoulder height.
 Not above.
 Shoulder height is where the medial deltoid peaks.
 Going higher just recruits your traps.

 3. Pause at the top.
 Hold it for a full second.
 Your body should form a T shape.
 Elbows still slightly bent, wrists neutral, shoulders down (not shrugged up toward your ears).
 If you can't pause here without swinging or shaking, the weight is too heavy.
 Drop down.
 Seriously.